priyankaav123/Software_effort_estimation_DL/README.md

 Log-transforming skewed targets and using domain-specific feature engineering greatly improves model performance.
 Deep neural networks with regularization are powerful tools for handling noisy effort estimation data.
 Visualization helps interpret model reliability and areas of improvement.

+# LICENSE

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+You are free to:

+- Use, study, and modify the code
+- Distribute your own versions, including for commercial use

+But under the following strict conditions:

+- If you make any modifications and **deploy** this project (even over a network), you **must release your full source code** under the same license.
+- You **must preserve** this license and provide clear attribution.
+- You **cannot make this project proprietary**, rebrand without credit, or close-source any derivative works.

+© 2025 Priyankaa Vijay